Link Search Menu Expand Document

 Field Type Description

-value float The percentage as a decimal (e.g., 0.05 for 5%).
-Must be >= 0
+value float The reward value.
+For percentage types, a decimal between 0 and 1 (e.g., 0.05 for 5%)

 value_calculation_rule string items_value (matched items only) or basket_value (entire basket)